 What legislative or committee work are you most proud of participating in to date?

-Before coming to the Senate, I spent a fair amount of time appearing as a witness before the Legal and Constitutional Committee, so it is fascinating to now be a member of the committee.
+Before coming to the Senate, I spent a fair amount of time appearing as a witness before the Senate Committee on Legal and Constitutional Affairs, so it is fascinating to now be a member of the committee.

-I am also very pleased to have joined the Senate at a time when the Human Rights Committee was deciding to undertake a review of prisons.
+I am also very pleased to have joined the Senate at a time when the Senate Committee on Human Rights was deciding to undertake a review of prisons.
 I cannot imagine a more sympatico connection between my life’s work and my new role as a Canadian Senator.

 Can you name a guilty pleasure song / album that always makes you smile and why?